batti69uwu/batti69uwu/README.md

 - 👋 Hi, we are @batti69uwu
 - 👀 We're interested in Pythn, Blena and stealing old electronics
 - 🌱 We're currently learning BWInf
-- 💞️ We're looking to collaborate on 🤫🧏‍♂️
+- 💞️ We're looking to collaborate on Plan
 - 📫 How to reach us: OG 20
 - 😄 Pronouns: They/them
 - ⚡ Fun fact: GaWo löschen